-Refer to page 31 (Audit Committee Report), note 2 (Accounting policies), page 53 (Critical accounting estimates and judgments) and note 22.

-The Group has a defined benefit pension plan net liability of £17.1m (2017: £19.9m), which is significant in the context of both the overall balance sheet, the results of the Group and the market capitalisation of the Group.
+Refer to the Audit Committee Report, note 2 (Accounting policies and Critical accounting estimates and judgments) and note 23.
+The Group has a defined benefit pension plan net liability of £17.3m (2018: £17.1m), which is significant in the context of both the overall balance sheet, the results of the Group and the market capitalisation of the Group

 A major constituent of this net liability is the value attributed to the gross liabilities of the pension scheme.

-The valuation of these gross liabilities of £53.4m (2017: £59.4m) requires significant judgment and expertise primarily in respect of the key assumptions used.

-These assumptions include both financial assumptions e.g. the discount rate and inflation, but also key demographic assumptions e.g. mortality rates.
+The valuation of these gross liabilities of £55.3m (2018: £53.4m) requires significant judgment and expertise primarily in respect of the key assumptions used.
+These assumptions include both financial assumptions, e.g. the discount rate and inflation, but also key demographic assumptions, e.g. mortality rates.

 Modest changes in a number of these key assumptions can have a material impact on the calculation of the liability.
-We therefore focused our work on this area
+We therefore focused our work on this area.